 Mastering the use of leverage is also important for anyone who wants to successfully rank as a top-earning trader.
 When used, it means that you can make trades for more capital than you actually have.
 The use of leverage in any capacity is linked to your attitude to risk.
 If you want to use leverage on a large scale in an attempt to push your profit levels up, you’re going to need to take bigger risks, which can result in both negative and positive account fluctuations.

 Finally, the currencies you actually trade will have a huge influence on your profit and loss levels.
-Some currencies are slow burners, which makes them favorites of beginners and large-volume traders, while others have a real “snap” as it were, which means volatility, risk, and potentially bigger profits when trading them.
+Some currencies are slow burners, which makes them favorites of beginners and large-volume traders, while others have a real “snap,” which means volatility, risk, and potentially bigger profits when trading them.

 Examining How Professional Traders Differ from the Rest